Looking for a summary of the best VR FPS and shooter games available on Oculus Quest? We’ve got you covered — here’s our top 10.

 The Oculus Quest library is only growing larger and stronger by the day with a few options available in most genres.
 For first-person shooter fans, we’ve put together this eclectic list of shooters available on Quest.
 Some of these games stay quite faithful to the traditional conventions of the genre, while others put a twist on the gameplay in fresh and exciting ways that feel particularly potent in VR.

 Here’s our list of the 10 best FPS games available now on the Oculus Quest.
+You’ll be able to pick all these titles up from the Oculus Quest store.

 Honorable Mention: Dr Beef’s Classic Ports